 This CCMP action supports local and regional efforts to identify how current and future flooding will affect communities, infrastructure, ecosystems, and the economy, and helps build local and regional capacity to plan for and implement adaptation efforts.
-The action recognizes and supports the efforts of the Bay Area Regional Collaborative (BARC), its member agencies, and their partnership with the California State Coastal Conservancy, to develop a shared understanding of local and regional vulnerabilities to flooding and rising sea levels by integrating consideration of climate resiliency into next update of Plan Bay Area.
+The action recognizes and supports the efforts of the Bay Area Regional Collaborative (BARC), its member agencies, and their partnership with the California State Coastal Conservancy, to develop a shared understanding of local and regional vulnerabilities to flooding and rising sea levels by integrating consideration of climate resiliency into the next update of Plan Bay Area.

 BARC is a consortium of regional agencies that come together to address regional quality of life issues such as climate change that affect the activities of all members.
 Member agencies include the San Francisco Bay Conservation and Development Commission (BCDC), the Association of Bay Area Governments, the Metropolitan Transportation Commission, and the Bay Area Air Quality Management District.
-BARC provides a mechanism through which its members can explore, develop and collaborate on regional policies and best practices.
+BARC provides a mechanism through which its members can explore, develop, and collaborate on regional policies and best practices.
 Agency leaders can then decide to advance these policies and practices collectively and singularly, and in partnership with local stakeholders.
 Each of the Bay Area's regional agencies is deeply engaged in work to mitigate climate change and make the Bay Area more resilient.
-Each has it's own respective and distinct role and expertise, whether it's transportation, air quality, shoreline protection, or urban planning.
+Each has its own respective and distinct role and expertise, whether it's transportation, air quality, shoreline protection, or urban planning.
 Their collective effort through BARC, however, includes creating coordinated policies, increasing efficiencies, leveraging resources, and providing better services to local governments and special districts that are grappling with climate change challenges.

-In addition to supporting Plan Bay Area updates, this CCMP action also acknowledges the opportunity for BARC to support expansion of efforts such as BCDC's Adapting to Rising Tides Program (ART Program).
-ART has conducted several vulnerability assessments for specific stretches of the East Bay shore that encompass both developed infrastructure and natural resources, and that can inform additional assessments throughout the nine county region.
+In addition to supporting Plan Bay Area updates, this CCMP action also acknowledges the opportunity for BARC to support efforts such as BCDC's Adapting to Rising Tides Program (ART Program).
+ART has conducted vulnerability assessments at the local, regional, and sector scales.
+ART has also developed a methodology for conducting assessments that incorporate society and equity, economy, environment, and governance that can inform additional assessments throughout the region.